-Preparation works for sales launch of our Repulse Bay project, named "Pulsa", are well underway.
+Preparation works for sales launch of our Repulse Bay project "PULSA" are well underway.
 Marketing promotion activities have been proceeding smoothly.
-This super luxurious residential development enjoys stunning sea views over the Repulse Bay, complemented by lush greenery to provide a tranquil and aesthetic environment.
-It consists of eight houses with clubhouse facilities, offering a blend of superior quality and relaxing lifestyle.
-With its exquisite and outstanding exterior design, the luxury accommodation becomes a new landmark in the vicinity.
+Located amidst greenery and serenity, this super luxury residence enjoys panoramic views of the Repulse Bay.
+The development consists of eight spacious and elegant houses, with well-equipped clubhouse facilities.
+Its stylish curtain-wall façade and innovative design offers unprecedented iconic signature in the neighborhood.

 French Valley Airport Center, an industrial and commercial project in California, is being developed in phases.
-Advantageously located adjacent to French Valley Airport, the development will be a well-designed business center comprising single-storey buildings with ancillary facilities.
-Upon full completion, this modern architecture will offer brand new, high-quality and energy efficient construction convenient to business owners and customers alike.
-Sales of Phase 1 and 2 of the project achieved favourable results on the back of improving market conditions.
-Construction works for Phase 3 have been progressing smoothly, with expected completion in the 4th quarter of 2022.
+Located adjacent to French Valley Airport, this modern architecture offers a range of all-new singlestorey buildings, bringing convenience and high-quality construction in a well-designed business center.
+Sales of Phase 3 of the project achieved favourable results in view of the current market conditions.
+Construction works for Phase 4 are scheduled to start in the fourth quarter of 2023, with expected completion by the end of 2024.